vega/vega-lite/CONTRIBUTING.md

 - For interactive example, begin with either `interactive_` or `selection_`.
 - For examples that are only for regression test, begin with `test_`.

-After adding a new example, make sure to run `yarn build:example <examplename>` (e.g., `yarn build:example bar_1d`) or `yarn build:examples` to recompile all examples so that your pull request includes a new compiled Vega specs and SVG files in `examples/compiled`.
+After building an updated code or add a new example, make sure to run `yarn build:example <examplename>` (e.g., `yarn build:example bar_1d`) or `yarn build:examples` to recompile all examples so that your pull request includes a new compiled Vega specs and SVG files in `examples/compiled`.

+__Note:__ To run `yarn build:examples`, you need to install [gnu parallel](https://www.gnu.org/software/parallel/).
+(For Mac, you can simply do `brew install parallel`.)

 # Development Guide